ihollander/mod-1-active-record-student-cohort/README.md

 ## What You Already Have

 The starter code has migrations and models for the initial `Cohort` and `Student` models, and seed data for some `Cohort`s and `Student`s.
-The schema currently looks like this:
+The tables currently look like this:

 #### `students` Table
 | Column      | Type      |